brooklynrail/brooklynrail-platform/content/events/2020/12/a-conversation-with-kate-fowle-helen-lee-and-joachim-pissarro.md

 title: A Conversation with Kate Fowle, Helen Lee, and Joachim Pissarro
 summary: Join us for a conversation with MoMA PS1 Director Kate Fowle, hosted by Rail Board Member Helen Lee and Rail Consulting Editor Joachim Pissarro.
-We'll conclude with a poetry reading from Coco Fitterman.
+We'll conclude with a poetry reading from Coco Sofia Fitterman.
 people:
   - person: kate-fowle
     event_bio: >-